-- not be a nominator or supporter for the same nomination - not be related to the nominee or have a professional relationship that would cause a conflict of interest that could unnecessarily bias the independence of the referee - provide a referee report in writing (up to 2 pages) or by audio/video submission (approximately 5 minutes in length).
-A referee report template and further instructions will be provided on business.gov.au when Stage 2 nominations open. - Written reports and audio/video submissions will be equally weighted.
+- not be a nominator or supporter for the same nomination. - not be related to the nominee or have a professional relationship that would cause a conflict of interest that could unnecessarily bias the independence of the referee - provide a referee report in writing (up to 2 pages).
+A referee report template and further instructions will be provided on business.gov.au when Stage 2 nominations open.